updated on 03 November 2020

-I have not been offered a training contract - is it too much of a risk to start the LPC without having secured a training contract first?
+I haven’t been offered a training contract yet - is it too risky to start the LPC without having secured a training contract first?

 This is a tricky decision, especially with course fees as high as they are.
 Taking the Legal Practice Course (LPC) without already having secured a training contract is a risk that many candidates take every year.
 For some it pays off, but for others it is a waste of their money.
 Much will depend on your strengths as an individual.

-Are your academic results good enough and do you have good work experience?
+You should consider whether your academic results are good enough and whether you have valuable work experience.
 If you can see a weakness in your CV, it should be possible to strengthen it while you study the LPC so that you have improved by the time you next apply for a training contract.

 Are you applying to the 'right' firms?

 "In clearer terms, do you meet academic requirements?
 If a firm is asking for ABB minimum and you have ACC, don't apply.
 Also consider the term 'consistently strong academic record' - this generally means consistent 2.1 grades throughout your degree, plus good A levels (ABB or AAB) and good GCSEs (A*, A and B grades).
 Make sure that you are applying to firms that want you and that you meet their academic requirements.

 "If your academics are not as good as listed above, then you must consider alternative firms whose academic requirements are not as stringent.
 If you do have good academics, and you still haven't been successful, then consider the next point.”